earth-mover/icechunk/spec/icechunk-spec.md

 The snapshot file fully describes the schema of the repository, including all arrays and groups.

 The snapshot file is currently encoded using [MessagePack](https://msgpack.org/), but this may change before Icechunk version 1.0.
-Given the alpha status of this spec, the best way to understand the information stored in the snapshot file, is through the datastructure the Icechunk library is using to serialize it.
-This datastructure will most certainly change before the spec stabilization:
+Given the alpha status of this spec, the best way to understand the information stored in the snapshot file is through the data structure used internally by the Icechunk library for serialization.
+This data structure will most certainly change before the spec stabilization:

 ```rust
 pub struct Snapshot {